- — Certified Organic, Non-GMO, Kosher, Sproutable, Vegan

-Organic unhulled sesame, on the other hand, will be noticed, especially if you enhance the flavor by toasting the seeds for a few minutes before using them in your cooking.
-Be careful when doing this because sesame seeds burn easily.
+On the other hand, organic unhulled sesame will be noticed, especially if you enhance the flavor by toasting the seeds for a few minutes before using them in your cooking.
+Be careful when doing this because they burn easily.

 The most basic and yet fantastic thing you can make with organic unhulled sesame seeds is to toast them and mix 16:1 with toasted coarse salt.
 Grind using mortar and pestle, and the resulting coarse seasoning will go well on anything short of cupcakes.
-Although, if you are creative, you can put it there as well.
-The Japanese, who elevated using sesame in the kitchen into a form of art, call this seasoning ‘gomasio’.
+Although, if you are creative enough, you can put it there as well.
+The Japanese, who elevated using sesame in the kitchen into a form of art, call this seasoning’ gomasio’.

 You can make tahini from unhulled sesame seeds, and it will taste more vibrant and a bit more bitter.
 Note that its texture will also differ a bit because the hull is hard, so your tahini will be a little coarse.